 - The average number of clumps of spawn in a 5mx5m pond was 14.

-- A smaller pond of 1mx1m had, on average, 7 clumps of spawn (or 7 visiting female frogs whichever way you want to look at it).
+- A smaller pond of 1mx1m had, on average, 7 clumps of spawn (or 7 visiting female frogs).

 - Plant the area around the pond densely to give a habitat for protection and hiding places to get the best numbers of frog visitors and survivors.

-Our pond had over 40 frogs in it at one point and created at least 15 balls of spawn which soon merged together as a swollen mass of jelly to protect the eggs.
+Our pond had over 40 frogs in it one year and they made at least 15 balls of spawn which soon merged together as a swollen mass of jelly to protect the eggs.